Amin-MAG/My-Notes/Network.md

 The management server will
 - Record the data for historical use
 - Present health information as graphs
-- Provide a web base dashboard
+- Provide a web-based dashboard
 - Send alerts

 # See More